-Isabel Howland’s home had a long history in Sherwood’s (now Aurora)’s Howland family, a Quaker clan renowned for its work for abolition and woman’s rights.
+Isabel Howland’s home had a long history in Sherwood’s (now Aurora) Howland family, a Quaker clan renowned for its work for abolition and woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
 Originally constructed in 1837 by blacksmith James Davis, the house and its roughly nine-acre lot were acquired in 1851 by William Howland, son of family patriarch Slocum Howland.
 Isabel Howland was born in the house on May 21, 1859.
 In 1888, William and his wife Hannah Letchworth Howland expanded the house, planted extensive gardens, and named the estate Shade Lawn.

 Isabel and her brother Herbert jointly inherited Shade Lawn in 1905.
-In 1910 Isabel retained Syracuse architect Albert Brockway, expanding the property into a small mansion with numerous gables which she renamed Opendore, reflecting her desire that the structure serve all of Sherwood.
+In 1910, Isabel retained Syracuse architect Albert Brockway, expanding the property into a small mansion with numerous gables that she renamed Opendore, reflecting her desire that the structure serve all of Sherwood.
 Indeed, Opendore became a center of community activities, including meetings of the Sherwood Political Equality Club (which Isabel had helped to launch), the Women’s Christian Temperance Union, and numerous school groups.
-In its heyday the house was surrounded by outbuildings including an ample barn.
+In its heyday, the house was surrounded by outbuildings including an ample barn.